 Hearings often involve complex factual and legal issues, frequently involve Senior Counsel, and can extend for some days.
-That complexity is reflected in the length and style of the Tribunal's written judgments which frequently run to many pages to adequately deal with all issues raised by a case.
+That complexity is reflected in the length and style of the Tribunal's written judgments.

 Tribunal decisions are normally written by the Chair or Deputy Chair in respect of hearings they have chaired, but I should also express my thanks and appreciation for the significant input of Tribunal members, both lay and lawyer, as their contribution is invaluable in completing any decision.